 Accounting for only a fraction of a percentage of all head and neck tumors, cancer of the ear and temporal bone is considered rare.
 Yet a common place for squamous cell carcinoma to develop when it does affect the ear is within the temporal bone.
-This is the area that contains the middle and inner parts of the ear.

 While an exact cause of tumors that may affect the ear and temporal bone isn’t known, squamous cell carcinoma is commonly associated with ultraviolet light exposure.
 This usually comes from sun exposure on the outer ear or with exposure to artificial UV light sources.
 Some studies have linked tumors of the ear and temporal bone to skin irritations resulting from ear infections and ear drainage.
 Genetic abnormalities may also play a role in the development of squamous cell carcinoma.
 People with xeroderma pigmentosum (XP), an inherited sensitivity to UV light, are often more susceptible to skin cancers.

 Signs and Symptoms

 Firm, red nodules and sores on skin of the ear with a scaly crust are among the most common visible signs of squamous cell carcinoma.
 Patients may also notice discomfort in the affected ear.
 Most squamous cell carcinomas will grow and spread if left untreated, which often leads to hearing problems as the growth spreads deeper into the middle and inner ear.
 Some patients may also experience or notice: